sconlan/GSC2019-CompLab/README.md

 - [FASTA](https://en.wikipedia.org/wiki/FASTA) sequence files: ba04826.sub100.fasta, st06686.sub100.fasta, to10842.sub100.fasta, vf03604.sub100.fasta, DOK03.fasta
 - DOK03_piechart.xlsx - Example pie chart derived from the DOK3 data.
 Note that piecharts are easy to make but aren't great for representing data (see https://en.wikipedia.org/wiki/Pie_chart)
 - nihms424103.pdf - Review paper by Grice and Segre
-- key.txt - Key desscribing each of the sequence files (also reproduced below)
+- key.txt - Key describing each of the sequence files (also reproduced below)

 ## How were the fasta files generated